Crypto Market Outlook — Sideways bias as geopolitical liquidity sweeps face macro headwinds

 Market pulse

-Our aggregate house view remains firmly anchored in neutral territory at 50%, with a minor bullish inclination at 28% and a bearish posture at 22% across our last 12 analyses.
+Our aggregate house view remains firmly anchored in neutral territory, with a minor bullish inclination and a bearish posture across our last 12 analyses.
 This distribution reflects a market that is searching for a definitive catalyst rather than embarking on a sustained directional trend.
 Over the past 24 hours, we observed positive price action across major assets: Bitcoin (BTC) gained 2.8%, Ethereum (ETH) rose 5.4%, and Solana (SOL) appreciated 6.5%.
 Crucially, this upward price movement occurred on moderate trading volume, suggesting that the rally is primarily driven by short-term short covering and localized liquidity sweeps rather than a broad-based institutional capital deployment.
 The lack of expanding trading volume on these upward moves counsels caution, aligning with our dominant neutral outlook.

 This neutral bias is further supported by the mixed performance of the broader altcoin market.
 While high-beta assets like NEAR (+17.3%) and AAVE (+12.3%) posted double-digit gains, other large-cap assets like SHIB (+2.3%) and DOGE (+3.3%) lagged, indicating highly selective capital rotation rather than a rising tide that lifts all assets.
 This fragmented liquidity environment is characteristic of a consolidation phase, where market participants remain hesitant to commit significant spot capital without clearer macroeconomic or regulatory signals.